NOVEL-IN-PROGRESS

 1.

-There at the marketplace, Severine moved quickly to grab what she could when the vendors weren't looking and quickly tucked it under a rag in her basket.
+There at the marketplace, Severine moved quickly to grab what she could when the vendors weren't looking and tucked it under a rag in her basket.
 Perhaps two or three potatoes, if she could grasp them quickly enough.
 Small ones, her thoughts triggered, despite the magnitude of her hunger.
 She once tossed a fish in there.
 The fishmonger chased her forever.
 Forever, it seemed, because even days later, she still looked over her shoulder to see if he was gaining.
 In so many ways, he was.

 2.